EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Dictionary.md

 ### Skill check:

-action of rolling 2d6 (modified by advantage and disadvantage) and comparing it to their skill gate.
+action of rolling 2d6 (modified by Gate tyranny and oppression) and comparing it to their skill gate.
 If result is equal or lower check succeeds.

 ### Skill gate: